-The Pinheiro Principles on Housing and Property Restitution for Refugees and Displaced Persons were endorsed by the United Nations Sub-Commission on the Promotion and Protection of Human Rights on 11 August 2005 and are firmly established on the basis of international humanitarian and human rights law.
-The Principles provide restitution practitioners, as well as States and UN agencies, with specific policy guidance relating to the legal, policy, procedural, institutional and technical implementation mechanisms for housing and property restitution following conflicts, disasters or complex emergencies.
-While the principles are focused on housing, land and property (HLP) rights, they also refer to commercial properties, including agricultural and pastoral land.
-They also advocate for the inclusion of HLP issues in peace agreements and for appeals or other humanitarian budgets.
+These principles were endorsed by the United Nations Sub-Commission on the Promotion and Protection of Human Rights on 11 August 2005 and are firmly established on the basis of international humanitarian and human rights law.
+They provide restitution practitioners, States and UN agencies with specific policy guidance relating to the legal, policy, procedural, institutional and technical implementation mechanisms for housing and property restitution following conflicts, disasters or complex emergencies.
+While the principles are focused on housing, land and property rights, they also apply to commercial properties, including agricultural and pastoral land.
+They advocate for the inclusion of housing, land and property rights issues as part of comprehensive peace agreements as well as part of humanitarian appeals and budgets.

-Natural Resources Charter
+Natural Resource Charter

-The Natural Resource Charter is a set of principles for governments and societies on how to best harness the opportunities created by extractive resources for development.
+The charter is a set of principles for Governments and societies on how to best harness the opportunities created by extractive resources for development.
 It outlines tools and policy options designed to avoid the mismanagement of diminishing natural riches and ensure their ongoing benefits.
-The charter is organized around 12 core precepts offering guidance on key decisions governments face, beginning with whether to extract resources and ending with how generated revenue can produce maximum good for citizens.
-It is not a recipe or blueprint for the policies and institutions countries must build, but rather a set of principles to guide decision making processes.
+The charter is organized around 12 core precepts offering guidance on key decisions Governments face, beginning with whether to extract resources and ending with how generated revenue can produce maximum good for citizens.
+It is not a recipe or blueprint for the policies and institutions countries must build, but rather a set of principles to guide decision-making processes.
 First launched in 2010 at the annual meetings of the International Monetary Fund and the World Bank, the charter was written by an independent group of practitioners and academics under the governance of an oversight board composed of distinguished international figures with first-hand experience of the challenges faced by resource-rich countries.